Digital technologies: Drones, Virtual Reality and Artificial Intelligence

 Another development is the use of remote assistance.
 This is a technique where a camera in a safety helmet ensures that experts can look ‘through the eyes’ of the employee on site and can give advice.
 This can be useful on a drilling platform and saves journeys to the platform with a helicopter.

 Virtual reality is mainly used for training.
 In a virtual environment, you can simulate anything you want, such as dealing with emergency situations like a fire, but also learning how to refuel a Shell tanker.

 Artificial Intelligence (AI) is the final example.
 AI makes it possible to interpret data on a scale that no human being could ever handle.
 This can greatly improve the capacities and contributions that people make.
 For example, by using AI, a plant can see a fault coming up before it actually happens As a result, AI can prevent a plant from shutting down.
 This saves a lot of money and the more stable a plant functions, the less energy it needs.

-In almost every technology developed at STCA, a chemical reaction occurs to convert one substance into another.
+In almost every technology developed at Shell, a chemical reaction occurs to convert one substance into another.
 A catalyst accelerates almost every chemical reaction.